Camp Anderson |

 (1785 - 1790), Marietta

-This U.S. Army stockaded star-shaped fort was built to keep white settlers out of the area until proper surveys could be made.
+This U.S. Army stockaded star-shaped fort on the west bank of the mouth of the Muskingum River was built to keep white settlers out of the area until proper surveys could be made.
 Also known as Muskingum Fort (2).
 It was later dismantled.
 The Treaty of Fort Harmar was signed here in January 1789.
-Historic Harmar Village is located on the site.
+Historic Harmar Village is located on the site, at the foot of present-day Market Street.

 (1788 - 1795), Marietta